sgerov/gerovlabs/_posts/2024-09-12-continuous-learning.md

 layout: post
 title: Continuous Learning and Adaptability
 date: 2024-09-12 00:00:00
-description: In software engineering, things change fast
+description: In software engineering, things change fast and often.
 tags: software
 categories: core-values
 featured: false
 ---

 In software engineering, things change fast.
 New frameworks, tools, and best practices appear/evolve constantly, and what worked a few years ago can quickly become dated.
-That’s why continuous learning and adaptability are essential in our field.
+That's why continuous learning and adaptability are essential in our field.

 ### Rapidly evolving tech landscape